Gamma120/minimal-web-scraper/docs/source/tutorials/installation.rst

 Linux
 """""

-If your distribution is not represented here, use its the package manager.
+If your distribution is not represented here, use its package manager.

 .. tabs::